“My devastating journey with infertility lead me on to creating a global social movement.” – Naomi Lambert

 I was at the shops one day when I saw a boy and his parents knock an older lady over and none of them stopped or even looked back.
 I questioned why such behaviour happens and how people could be so disrespectful.

 I decided to challenge people to be kind by designing and subsequently hiding fifty kindness cards around my hometown.
-I didn’t tell anybody because I had no expectation of response.
+I didn’t tell anybody because I had no expectation of a response.

-Let’s just say I was amazed when in total, thirty two people responded with heart-warming and unique acts of kindness.
+Let’s just say I was amazed when in total, thirty-two people responded with heart-warming and unique acts of kindness.
 This was all I needed to realise I had finally found the reason for all the heartache and officially founded The Cool To Be Kind Project.

 That’s an absolutely amazing way to start this interview!
-It’s hugely inspiring to see how you’ve taken a very difficult personal challenge and an act of unkindness and turn it into something so powerful and positive.
+It’s hugely inspiring to see how you’ve taken a very difficult personal challenge and an act of unkindness and turned it into something so powerful and positive.
 So how can people get involved with your project?

-I didn’t want this to be a run of the mill “hold the door open for strangers” challenge – it’s so much more than that and is hopefully allowing people to start to notice opportunities to help others and take the time to do so and not needing to go out of your comfort zone.
+I didn’t want this to be a run of the mill “hold the door open for strangers” challenge – it’s so much more than that and is hopefully allowing people to start to notice opportunities to help others and take the time to do so and not need to go out of your comfort zone.
 I love to hear about kindness in real life and what people do with the cards, too.

 What a great challenge!
 At BoxHuman we believe in the power of sharing positive messages as it can also enrich your life.
 Knowing this, can you please kindly tell us what you have learned from working on The Cool To Be Kind Project and how this has changed your life?